Non--regular McKean--Vlasov equations and calibration problem in local stochastic volatility models: Introduction

 The approach used to deal with the LSV model is sufficiently general that it allows us to consider more general framework (see \Cref{thm:main}).
 A typical example that can be considered is the question of the existence of a couple $\Xbb:=(X^1,X^2)$ verifying:

-with $p(t,x_2,x_2)$ the density of $\Lc(\Xbb_t)$ w.r.t. the Lebesgue measure.
+with $p(t,x_1,x_2)$ the density of $\Lc(\Xbb_t)$ w.r.t. the Lebesgue measure.
+We refer to \Cref{paragr:example} at \Cref{eq:example1} for an application of our main result (\Cref{thm:main}) to the system \eqref{eq:system_intro}.
 These types of equations fall into the category of McKean--Vlasov equations.
-The applied mathematics researchers have been studied equations of this type due to its involvement in fields like Physics, Biology, finance, $\cdots$.
+The applied mathematics researchers were studied equations of this type due to its involvement in fields like Physics, Biology, finance, $\cdots$.

 For the study of moderately interacting particle systems, in the absence of $(ph)_{\mathbf{1}}(t,X^1_t)$, \eqref{eq:system_intro} has been investigated. \citeauthor*{Oelschlager1985} \cite{Oelschlager1985} shows existence and uniqueness of this kind of equation when the diffusion coefficient $\sigma$ is constant. \citeauthor*{JOURDAIN1998727} \cite{JOURDAIN1998727} extend the work of \cite{Oelschlager1985} in the case where the drift and diffusion coefficients depend on the densities of the marginal law of the solution $\Xbb_t$.
 In the framework considered by \cite{JOURDAIN1998727} but without drift coefficients, \citeauthor*{mireilleJabir} \cite{mireilleJabir} weakened the assumptions necessary for the result of \cite{JOURDAIN1998727}.
 In the presence of $(ph)_{\mathbf{1}}(t,X^1_t)$, a common situation is the consideration of the conditional distribution of $X^2_t$ given $X^1_t$ as it is the case in the LSV model previously mentioned.
 Our existence result of a calibrated LSV model is actually a direct application of the existence of a couple $(X^1,X^2)$ satisfying \eqref{eq:system_intro}.